Home » UPSC Notification 2024 » Salaries and Benefits of IAS, IPS,...

 What are the Salaries and Benefits of IAS, IPS, and IFS Officers?

-Becoming a UPSC officer, also known as an IAS officer, is for those who want to make a big difference in India’s government.
-The journey starts with passing the Civil Services Examination (CSE) given by the Union Public Service Commission (UPSC).
-This tough exam checks your knowledge, thinking skills, and personality.
-Read below to learn more about the salaries and benefits received by IAS, IPS, IRS, IFS, and IES officers.
+Becoming a UPSC officer, such as an IAS, IPS, or IFS officer, is a path for those committed to making a meaningful impact in India’s government.
+The journey begins with successfully passing the Civil Services Examination (CSE), a challenging test conducted by the Union Public Service Commission (UPSC) that evaluates candidates’ knowledge, analytical abilities, and personality.
+Read on to learn more about the salaries, benefits, and perks that come with these prestigious roles in public service.

 What is the Salary?

-The starting salary for entry-level officers in the Indian Administrative Service (IAS), Indian Police Service (IPS), Indian Revenue Service (IRS), Indian Foreign Service (IFS), and Indian Engineering Services (IES) is approximately INR 56,100 per month.
-This amount is further enhanced by various allowances, making the overall compensation package attractive and competitive.
+Entry-level officers in top Indian civil services like the Indian Administrative Service (IAS), Indian Police Service (IPS), Indian Revenue Service (IRS), Indian Foreign Service (IFS), and Indian Engineering Services (IES) begin with a starting monthly salary of around INR 56,100.
+This salary serves as the base pay, which is further increased by various allowances such as house rent, transportation, and dearness allowances.
+As a result, the total compensation package for these officers becomes highly attractive and competitive, making these roles highly sought after.

 • After 5 to 8 years of service, the salary increases to ₹67,700.